 What exactly is a psychiatric service dog?

-PSD Legal Protections: By law, Psychiatric Service Dogs enjoy extensive public access rights.
-They are permitted in public areas where ordinary pets may be disallowed.
-Additionally, they are entitled to accompany their handlers on flights at no extra charge.
+By law, Psychiatric Service Dogs are permitted in public areas where ordinary pets are disallowed.
+You can also bring a PSD on flights with no extra charge.

-If you are interested in a Psychiatric Service Dog Letter, we are happy to connect you with a licensed healthcare provider so they may assist you.
+If you are interested in a Psychiatric Service Dog Letter, we can connect you with a licensed healthcare provider.

 PSD Training Requirements